 Material science is persuasive in choosing the best house wrap, but nothing is more important than performance.
 Compared to perforated wraps, there are no performance tradeoffs with DuPont™ Tyvek® HomeWrap®.

 In independent testing conducted in accordance with the Hydrostatic Head Test (AATCC-127), DuPont™ Tyvek® HomeWrap® demonstrated 17 times the water holdout capability of a leading perforated wrap.
 This measure is a significant indicator of building envelope effectiveness.

-The same testing also revealed a considerable difference in comparative moisture vapour transmission.
-Tyvek® HomeWrap® exhibited nearly four times the vapour permeability of perforated house wrap, which can only allow vapour to pass through punched holes.
+The same testing also revealed a considerable difference in comparative moisture vapor transmission.
+Tyvek® HomeWrap® exhibited nearly four times the vapor permeability of perforated house wrap, which can only allow vapor to pass through punched holes.
 The superior vapor permeability of Tyvek® HomeWrap® correlates to decreased wall cavity drying times, and a reduced potential for mold and wood damage.

 In separate ASTM E-283 testing (at 75PA or 1.57 PSF), Tyvek® HomeWrap® also showed superior performance in the area of air resistance.
 This is significant because preventing air infiltration in the wall cavity is a key factor in allowing insulation to perform to its installed R-value.
 And insulation that performs effectively can reduce the long-term energy costs of heating and cooling the home.